Emergence of higher-order interactions in systems of coupled Kuramoto oscillators with time delay: Emergence of Higher-Order Interactions from Time Delay

-\end{widetext} where $\dot \theta_k(t)$, $\ddot \theta_k(t)$, $\dddot \theta_k(t)$, and higher-order derivatives are evaluated at $t$.
-We further calculate these terms by taking time derivatives of Eq.~\eqref{eq:Kuramoto_time_delay}, substituting into Eq.~\eqref{eq:taylor_expansion}, and performing a Taylor expansion of the delay terms repeatedly (see Appendix for details).
-Finally, reorganizing the terms into powers of $\epsilon$, we obtain the following set of ordinary differential equations approximating Eq.~\eqref{eq:Kuramoto_time_delay} up to $\mathcal{O}(\epsilon^2)$: \begin{widetext}
+Substituting the perturbative approximation of $\dot \theta_k(t-s)$ into Eq.~\eqref{eq:taylor_expansionchanged}, expanding the sine function, and evaluating the time integrals, we obtain the following set of ordinary differential equations approximating Eq.~\eqref{eq:Kuramoto_time_delay} up to $\mathcal{O}(\epsilon^2)$ (see Appendix \ref{subsec:derivation_higher-order} for details): { \begin{widetext}

-\end{widetext} where the functions $f_1$ and $f_2$ are defined as
+\end{widetext}} where the functions $f_1$ and $f_2$ are defined as

 and